sandftae/devstack/docs/github/mds/SERVICES.md

-# DevStack Services Matrix
+# DEVSTACK Services Matrix

-This document provides a comprehensive list of all services available within the DEVSTACK orchestration.
+This document provides a comprehensive list of all services available within the **DEVSTACK** orchestration.
 You can enable or disable optional services during the `make magma-build` process.

 | Service             | Type          | Short Description (Purpose)                                                                                              |
 |:--------------------|:--------------|:-------------------------------------------------------------------------------------------------------------------------|